Making your data accessible to ArcGIS Server

 When do you need to apply permissions?

 The items you publish are copied to the server where the ArcGIS Server account has already been granted permissions.
-However, the data referenced in those items (for example, the layers in a map or globe) may or may not have the correct permissions applied, depending on whether you choose to register the containing folder or database with the server when publishing.
+However, the data referenced in those items (for example, the layers in a map or globe) may or may not have the correct permissions applied, depending on whether you chose to register the containing folder or database with the server when publishing:

 To learn more, see Copying data to the server automatically when publishing.

-If you chose to register the containing folder, you need to explicitly give the ArcGIS Server account permissions to read from that folder.
+If you chose to register the containing folder or database with the server, you need to explicitly give the ArcGIS Server account permissions to read from that folder or database.
 For example, when you publish a globe service, you don't need to give the ArcGIS Server account permissions to read your 3DD file (because this is always copied to the server).
 However, you need to explicitly give the ArcGIS Server account permissions to the data referenced by the layers of that 3DD document.

-The process of granting permissions to your file-based or database data is described in the remaining sections of this topic.
+This process is described in the remaining sections of this topic.

 Granting permissions for file-based data

-If your data is file based, such as shapefiles, image files, and file geodatabases, you'll need to work with the operating system to set access to the folders that contain your data.
+If your data is file based, such as shapefiles and image files, you'll need to work with the operating system to set access to the folders that contain your data.
 The ArcGIS Server account must have at least read access to the data and write access if the data will be edited.
 Here are some scenarios:

 - If your data resides on the GIS server machine (or one of the GIS server machines in the event you have more than one), grant the ArcGIS Server account read (and optionally write) access to the folders containing your data.